Kyle Busch Thought He Was ‘Going To Puke’ During NASCAR Charlotte Race

 The incident caused the temperature inside the cockpit to soar, subjecting Busch to extreme conditions.
 The 2015 Monster Energy NASCAR Cup Series champion was so exhausted after the race that he collapsed on the ground and waited for medical attention.

 “After I first tore it up, it was just a handful from there.
-Literally as soon as I did it, just coasting around under caution I could feel it being about 50 degrees (Fahrenheit) hotter inside the car,” Busch said.
+Literally, as soon as I did it, just coasting around under caution I could feel it being about 50 degrees (Fahrenheit) hotter inside the car,” Busch said.
 “It just got so hot that you literally felt like you were going to puke.

 “I was just trying to make it to the end of the race and luckily we did.
 From there, just trying to get cooled down and get body temperature back to normal.”